Don Mclean "American Pie"

 This page represents an article that The Sacramento Bee published in October of 1972.
-It featured Tom Raley and told his story about his shoestring beginnings and how he was able to open his first grocery store in Placerville.
+This article featured Tom Raley and told his story about his shoestring beginnings and how he was able to open his first grocery store in Placerville.
 I have to wonder how much fraud was going on at Raley's when this Bee article came out in '72?
+In fact, this article alone clearly points out that Tom Raley was not planning on buying any stores that were losing money in Nevada eight months after this article was publicly published in the corrupt Sacramento Bee.

 In the above paragraph (October of 1972), Tom Raley is sitting in Raley's office building located at 1515 20th street in Sacramento.
-Not less than a year later, you couldn't find Raley at this same office building when Charles Nordby was hired.
-I think in 1973, Raley was courting his second wife Joan, a woman who apparently was a real estate broker.
+Not less than 10 months later, you couldn't find Raley at this same office building when Charles Nordby was hired during this time period in 1973, while Raley was courting his second wife Joan, a woman who apparently was a real estate broker.

 Read the paragraph below and see how Raley describes his point of difference.
 The biggest point of difference that existed at his Raley's stores was the ability his suppliers, employee's, and his clientele (shoplifters) were easily able to rip him and his stores off.
 In truth, Raley's biggest point of difference came less than a year after this article was written when a grocery consultant by the name of Charles Nordby was hired.